Aif4thah/Dojo-101/Dojo-101-DevSec/DevSec-Basics.md

 ## threats modeling

-1. What are we working on?
+1. What are we working on ?
-2. What can go wrong?
+2. What can go wrong ?
-3. What are we going to do about it?
+3. What are we going to do about it ?
-3. Did we do a good job?
+3. Did we do a good job ?

 * Assess Scope - What are we working on?
 This might be as small as a sprint, or as large as a whole system.
 * Identify what can go wrong - This can be as simple as a brainstorm, or as structured as using STRIDE, Kill Chains, or Attack Trees.